hyperledger-cacti/cacti/rfcs/models/security/confidentiality-design-choices.md

 - _C_: Ciphertext, i.e., encrypted data
 - _P_: Payload, i.e., of the view
 - _Sigma_: Signature over view payload

+_Note_: we will not explicitly mention the keys and certificates used to generate and verify digital signatures below.
+The fact that peers possess certificates and corresponding private keys for signing is implied.

 ### Protocol #1